mikehatzi/Senior-Project/README.md

 Wireless Charging for Electric Vehicles - Software Implementation of a PI Controller

 The code contained within this repository were used within a power factor correction system of a wireless charging project.
+The final report and poster are available to view as well.